Virginia Wieringa Artist's Statement

 Have patience with everything unresolved in your heart and try to love the questions themselves...
 Don't search for answers now, because you would not be able to live them.
 And the point is to live everything.
 Live the questions now.
 Perhaps then, someday far in the future, you will gradually, without even noticing it, live your way into the answer.

 As a Christian, I marvel at the salvation story, wonder about the way things are and about the way our lives are tied together across time and space.
-The people in my work could be communities of faith, a cloud of witnesses, disciples or just people.
+The figures in my work could be communities of faith, a cloud of witnesses, disciples or just people.
 The Celtic knots, puzzle pieces and labyrinths are my way of contemplating the twists and turns in life and the surprising way things fit together.
-When I’m working with the layers in acrylics, mixed media, icons or photos I feel like I’m ‘living the questions’.
+When I’m working with the layers in acrylics, mixed media, icons or Photoshop I feel like I’m ‘living the questions’.

 For many years I taught art, first to elementary students and then college students.
 During that time, I studied painting and drawing and experimented with many media and subjects.
 Since I retired from teaching, I’ve been blessed to be able to devote more time to this creative, contemplative journey and develop my own artistic voice.
 I see my work is a visual response to faith, the mysteries of life and the world God created.